-SameDayDoctor has ready access through partner clinics to a wide range of imaging facilities meaning we can usually arrange same day X rays, ultrasounds and MRI scans in locations very close to our central London clinic, with rapid reporting and provision of images on CD so they can be reviewed by any specialist.
-We have live image viewing facilities so that our clinicians can see the X-ray or scan within minutes of its being carried out.
-Reports can be emailed to the patient, their GP and any specialist upon request.
+SameDayDoctor has ready access through partner clinics to a wide range of imaging facilities, meaning we can usually arrange same-day X-rays, ultrasounds, and MRI scans in locations very close to our central London clinic, with rapid reporting and provision of images on CD so they can be reviewed by any specialist.
+We have live image viewing facilities so that our clinicians can see the X-ray or scan within minutes of it being carried out.
+Reports can be emailed to the patient, their GP, and any specialist upon request.

-We can arrange any of these tests & scans quickly and at your convenience.
-If you have private health insurance then this may cover the cost of your tests, but even without health insurance, you can choose to pay to have X rays or scans carried out privately through ‘self-pay’, in order to get the tests you need quickly and at a convenient time.
+We can arrange any of these tests and scans quickly and at your convenience.
+If you have private health insurance, then this may cover the cost of your tests, but even without health insurance, you can choose to pay to have X-rays or scans carried out privately through self-pay in order to get the tests you need quickly and at a convenient time.

 You will need to let us know whether you wish to have the test in London or elsewhere in the UK.
-All prices of X rays and scans are dependent on the location and imaging centre.
+All prices for X-rays and scans are dependent on the location and imaging centre.

 X-ray FAQs